 Installing concrete over wood comes with its own set of challenges.
 All building materials expand and contract as a reaction to the relative humidity and temperature in the room, causing movement.
 The problem is that dissimilar materials such as wood and concrete expand and contract at different rates.
 The installer has to deal with this problem so that the finished product remains crack-free.

-One solution is to place an anti-fracture sheet, also called a decoupling sheet, between the wood and the concrete.
-The sheet is designed to prevent movement in the wood or concrete from affecting the other material.
+One solution is to place a decoupling membrane between the wood and the concrete.
+The membrane is designed to prevent movement in the wood or concrete from affecting the other material.
 These products are commonly used in the tiling industry, where tile is installed over a wood subfloor.

 Metal lath supports the concrete when it is poured.
 Because the concrete starts out as a liquid, the subflooring must be sealed.
 Screws that hold down the lath penetrate the anti-fracture sheet and the subfloor, so all screw heads must be sealed.
 It's these time-consuming tasks that make installing concrete floors so detail-oriented.